 Introduction

 Traditional political science studies suggest that men are generally more interested in politics than women (Verba, Burns, and Schlozman 1997).
 However, recent studies (R. Campbell and Winters 2008; Ferrin et al. 2020; Rebenstorf 2004) show that people do not think about the full range of political actions when they are asked questions about their political interest, and that men are more interested than women in certain political topics — notably partisan politics — but less interested in others, such as health care and education.
 In parallel, studies have found parents and peers play an important role in children’s political socialization (Dostie-Goulet 2009; Huckfeldt and Sprague 1995; Mayer and Schmidt 2004; Neundorf, Smets, and Garcia-Albacete 2013), especially when they share the children’s gender (Beauregard 2008; Owen and Dennis 1988).
 While structural, institutional, biological and life-cycle factors have also been linked to the development of political interest, childhood socialization is one of its most important determinants (Jennings and Niemi 2014) — and political interest remains stable from an early age (Prior 2010, 2019).
 However, parent transmission of political interest has only been studied using the traditional one-item measure of political interest, while the gendered aspects of peer transmission of political interest have not been formalized.
-This dissertation wishes to address both issues by suggesting a unified theory: children’s interest for specific political topics comes mainly from socialization by their same-gender parent and peers.
+This dissertation wishes to address both issues by suggesting a unified theory: children’s interest in specific political topics comes mainly from socialization by their same-gender parent and peers.
 Notably, it is argued that interest in partisan politics is distinctly transmitted by men and to boys.

-Among various topics, interest in partisan politics is important because it is correlated with greater political ambition, which leads to men’s higher levels of representation (Fox and Lawless 2005).
-Since policies often have different effects on men and women, which can be influenced by policymakers’ gender (Chattopadhyay and Duflo 2004; Donato et al. 2008), the fact that women are under-represented in the legislative and executive spheres has practical consequences on the kinds of legislation adopted.
-By studying the inception and causes of gender differences in political interest, potential solutions can be sought by relevant actors who seek assemblies that are more gender-balanced.
+Among various topics, interest in partisan politics is important because it is correlated with greater political ambition, which leads to men’s higher levels of elite representation (Fox and Lawless 2005).
+Since policies often have different effects on men and women, which can be influenced by policymakers’ gender (Chattopadhyay and Duflo 2004; Donato et al. 2008), the fact that women are under-represented in the legislative and executive spheres has practical consequences for the kinds of legislation adopted.
+By studying the origins of gender differences in political interest, potential solutions can be sought by relevant actors who seek assemblies that are more gender-balanced.
 Moreover, political interest has also been linked with other forms of political participation (Cicognani et al. 2012).
 It is therefore possible that interest in various political topics increases the range of political actions in which men and women take part.

 Before digging deeper into concepts such as political interest and political ambition, it is important to define what is understood by politics.
 Politics is a contested concept (Gallie 1956).
 It has been defined in multiple ways by various authors.
 For Weber (1919), “[t]he concept is extremely broad and comprises any kind of leadership in action” (p.
 1).
 A more recent and comprehensive definition is provided by Heywood (2007) (p.
 34): “Politics, in its broadest sense, is the activity through which people make, preserve and amend the general rules under which they live.
 Politics is inextricably linked to the phenomena of conflict and cooperation.
 On the one hand, the existence of rival opinions, different wants, competing needs and opposing interests guarantees disagreement about the rules under which people live.
 On the other hand, people recognize that, in order to influence these rules or ensure their enforcement, they must work with others.”
 Other sources have variously described politics as the art of government, as public affairs in general, as the non-violent resolution of disputes, or as power and the distribution of resources (Heywood 2007).